cilium/cilium/Documentation/gettingstarted/kata-gce.rst

 Kata with Cilium on Google GCE
 ******************************

-Kata Containers is an open source project thhat provides a secure container runtime with lightweight virtual machines that feel and perform like containers, but provide stronger workload isolation using hardware virtualization technology as a second layer of defense.
+Kata Containers is an open source project that provides a secure container runtime with lightweight virtual machines that feel and perform like containers, but provide stronger workload isolation using hardware virtualization technology as a second layer of defense.